German throne dispute: The double election

 But the anti-Hohenstaufen princes were not prepared to accept this.
-So on 9 June, they elected Otto of Brunswick as counter-king to Philip of Swabia, who had been elected but not yet crowned.
-Otto's coronation took place on 12 July, while Philip was crowned on 8 September.
+So on 9 June, they elected Otto of Brunswick as counter-king to Philip of Swabia, who had been elected but not yet crowned, making the dispute official.
+Otto's coronation took place on 12 July in Cologne, while Philip was crowned on 8 September.

 Thus there were simultaneously two kings, but in both cases neither the election nor the coronation followed the ancient, traditional process.
 Philip had received the coronation regalia - the Imperial Crown, the Imperial Orb and Imperial Sword - but his election took place on non-customary place and soil, in Thuringian Mühlhausen (although it can be said that there was a precedent from 1135 when Philip's great-uncle Conrad was proclaimed King at the place).
 Moreover, his coronation took place neither at the 'right place', that is, in Mainz or Aachen, nor under the 'right authority' because he was crowned by the Burgundian Archbishop Aymon II of Tarentaise and not the archbishop of Cologne.
 Otto's election and coronation took place in the right places, Cologne and Aachen, and his coronation was carried out by the Archbishop of Cologne, but only with a substituted set of regalia.
 Thus neither Philip nor Otto had full legitimacy to rule the monarchy.